 Ginkgo can increase blood flow by promoting the dilation of blood vessels.
 This may have applications for the treatment of diseases related to poor circulation.

-Ginkgo has been repeatedly evaluated for its ability to reduce anxiety, stress and other symptoms associated with Alzheimer’s disease and cognitive decline associated with aging.
+Ginkgo has been repeatedly evaluated for its ability to reduce anxiety, stress, and other symptoms associated with Alzheimer’s disease and cognitive decline linked to aging.

 Overall, research results are inconsistent in this area.